collie123/CyberPortfolio/walkthroughs/HackTheBox/Bashed.md

 ## Enumeration

-I started off by enumerating muy target with an nmap scan.
+I started off by enumerating my target with an nmap scan.
-I use -v so it will return the port number as soon as it is scanned.
+I used -v so it will return the port number as soon as it is scanned.
 I used -p- to scan all 65535 TCP ports.
 The result is that only port 80 is open.

 ![image](https://github.com/user-attachments/assets/ad661d5d-0cab-46f2-93d0-ac93bc3b7eb5)